 Born on July 21st, 1951, Robin Williams was one of the America’s funniest performers and champion of many eminent awards.
 He captured the hearts of the world with his remarkable wit and charismatic personality.
-In the mid-1970s, he began performing stand-up comedy in the San Francisco Bay Area.
+In the mid-1970s, Robin Williams began performing stand-up comedy in the San Francisco Bay Area.
 From there, he performed and participated in various shows and gained more popularity.
 Robin made his big-screen debut in a lead role-playing the famous spinach-eating sailor in Popeye (1980).
 This film was directed by Robert Altman and co-starring Shelley Duvall.

 Following this, he acted in many films and some of them earned him Academy Award nods for lead actor.
 Despite becoming a famous celebrity, he was deeply plagued by depression and others demons he had.
 Because of this, Robin committed suicide in his Paradise Cay, California, home on August 11, 2014.
 After his death, four films starring him were released: Night at the Museum: Secret of the Tomb, A Merry Friggin’ Christmas, Boulevard and Absolutely Anything.